polyfy/polylith/readme.md

 We will guide you through the steps of creating a workspace with environments composed of components, bases and libraries and how to work with them from the development environment.

-We will give a short introduction to tools.deps and how to use build scripts to create depolyable artifacts.
-We will show how git is used to tag code and releases and how it enables us to test and release the code incrementally.
+We will give a short introduction to `tools.deps` and how to use build scripts to create depolyable artifacts.
+We will show how `git` is used to tag code and releases and how it enables us to test and release the code incrementally.

 We will explain the value of components and how they bring context to our development experience, which will help us build decoupled and scalable systems from day one.

-Finally, we hope this will bring more happiness to the world!
+Finally, we think this will make you a happier developer!

 ## Realworld Example